MetPX/sarracenia/docs/source/Reference/sr3_post.1.rst

 header <name>=<value>
 ---------------------

-  Add a <name> header with the given value to advertisements.
+  Add a <name> header with the given value to notification messages.
 Used to pass strings as metadata.

 SHIM LIBRARY USAGE